kneeble/kneeble/README.md

 **`Current Student Developer`**

-I am a fourth year college student Studying Cybersecurity.
+I am a fourth year college student Studying Computer Science.
 My projects can be seen as miscellaneous in nature, all built from scratch.

 ---